zezice/getdata-010/README.md

 The 'tidy\_data.txt' file is generated from the data set produced on Step 5.

 An unrequired step that is not performed is to convert all the variable names to lower-case and remove all non-alpha characters from them.
-As this was not covered until Week 4 material (presumably not required to be covered until after this assignment was due) and I had already finished all the files, I chose not to redo them.
-I leave this only as a note to potential graders who may have worked ahead in the material, but forgotten this is not a required part of the assignment.
+As this was not covered until Week 4 material (presumably not required to be covered until after this assignment was due) and I had already finished all the files at that point, I chose not to redo them.
+I leave this only as a note to potential graders who may have worked ahead in the material, in order to remind them that this is not a required part of the assignment.

 Further notes on how and why each step was performed can be found in the comments of run_analysis.R.